Santanu Bhattacharya: Biography

 Santanu Bhattacharya, born on 23 April 1958 in Calcutta (now called Kolkata) in the Indian state of West Bengal, graduated in Chemistry (B.Sc.
-Honors) from the Calcutta University and continued at the university to complete his master's degree from Rajabazar Science College campus of University of Calcutta.
-Moving to the US, he enrolled for his doctoral studies on bioorganic chemistry at the laboratory of Professor Robert A. Moss of the Rutgers University – New Brunswick and after securing a PhD in 1988, he had a post-doctoral stint with Professor Har Gobind Khorana, a Nobel laureate at the Massachusetts Institute of Technology; the theme of his studies being signal transduction of membrane proteins.
+Honors) from the Calcutta University and continued at the university to complete his master's degree from the Rajabazar Science College campus of University of Calcutta.
+Moving to the US, he enrolled for his doctoral studies on bio-organic chemistry at the laboratory of Professor Robert A. Moss of the Rutgers University – New Brunswick and after securing a PhD in 1988, he had a post-doctoral stint with Professor Har Gobind Khorana, a Nobel laureate at the Massachusetts Institute of Technology; the theme of his studies being signal transduction of membrane proteins.
 On his return to India, he joined the Indian Institute of Science where he served as an assistant professor (1991–96), associate professor (1996–2001) and a professor (since 2001); he served the department of organic chemistry at IISc as the chair.
 He was an honorary professor of JNCASR at its Chemical Biology unit.
 He served as the Director of the oldest research institute of Asia, the Indian Association for the Cultivation of Science (IACS) from 2015-2021.
 He also obliged as Director (Additional Charge) for the S.N.
 Bose National Centre for Basic Sciences (SNBNCBS) Kolkata, (2016).
 On 19 April 2023, Professor Bhattacharya joined as the Director of the Indian Institute of Science Education and Research, Tirupati (IISER-Tirupati).

 Legacy

-Focusing his researches at the interfaces of chemistry, biology, materials science and nanotechnology, Bhattacharya made notable contributions in the design and synthesis of lipids, synthetic molecular membranes, gene and drug delivery vehicles, soft matter, molecular gels, small molecular bioanalytic sensors, unnatural amino acids and oligopeptides, G-quadruplex and Duplex-DNA binding small molecules as putative therapeutics, and other biologically active natural product mimics.
+Focusing his researches at the interfaces of chemistry, biology, materials science and nanotechnology, Bhattacharya made notable contributions in the design and synthesis of lipids, synthetic molecular membranes, gene and drug delivery vehicles, soft matter, molecular gels, small molecular bio-analytical sensors, unnatural amino acids and oligopeptides, G-quadruplex and Duplex-DNA binding small molecules as putative therapeutics, and other biologically active natural product mimics.
 He has carried out several projects which include lipid molecular design and biophysics, peptide designs, structural studies of micelles, DNA binding anti-cancer agents, and design and synthesis of nanomaterials.
-He has published his researches by way of several peer-reviewed articles; the online repository of the Indian Academy of Sciences has listed 340 of them.
+He has published his researches by way of several peer-reviewed articles; the online repository of the Indian Academy of Sciences has listed 356 of them.
 On the academic administration front, he established a laboratory for bio-organic and supramolecular studies at Indian Institute of Science.
 He has supervised the post-graduate, doctoral and post-doctoral studies of several scholars and has sat in the editorial boards of journals such as Bioconjugate Chemistry and Langmuir of American Chemical Society, and the Journal of Materials Nanoscience.